The LGBT guide to making it through the holidays

-It’s OK for you to take a break, or opt out of as much or as little as you decide.
-If you’re not digging the holiday vibes, you don’t have to subscribe to someone else’s happiness ideals — whatever you’re feeling is valid.
-And importantly, if someone you’re with makes uncomfortable remarks, consider calmly and clearly stating “I’d really appreciate you not commenting on that”.
+It’s OK to take a break or opt out of as much or as little as you decide.
+If you’re not digging the holiday vibes, you don’t have to subscribe to someone else’s happiness ideals.
+Whatever you’re feeling is valid.
+And importantly, if someone you’re with makes uncomfortable remarks, consider calmly and clearly stating, “I’d really appreciate you not commenting on that”.

-If your joy and inner peace come from a glass or two of bubbles, that’s great.
+If your joy and inner peace come from a glass or two of bubbles, that’s great!
 But ask yourself: does it scale?
-The law of diminishing returns decrees that at some point, the curve will tip from ‘self-care’ sauvignon blanc into Aperol annihilation.
-While the apex of this may indeed be ‘lit’, tomorrow might feel less so.
+The law of diminishing returns decrees that, at some point, the balance will eventually tip from ‘self-care’ sauvignon blanc into Aperol annihilation.
+While the apex may be ‘lit’, tomorrow might feel less so.

-If it goes from Christmas to New Year’s Eve and it’s more than a few bevvies you’re bargaining on, check out Touchbase for down-to-earth info on alcohol, drugs, what happens when you mix them, and how they interact with HIV meds and gender affirming hormones.
+If it’s more than a few bevvies you’re bargaining on, check out Touchbase for no-nonsense info on alcohol, drugs and potential interactions with HIV meds or gender-affirming hormones.

-Yes — the holiday season is a time for you to focus on you.
+Yes — the holiday season is a time to focus on yourself.
 But you also don’t have to do it alone.
-LGBT people are no strangers to moving away from the family home and building networks through friends and partners: our chosen families.
+LGBT people are no strangers to building networks through friends and partners: our chosen families.
 Now is definitely the time to reach out to them.
 And not just for your sake… for theirs too!

-Not all LGBT people are connected and supported this time of year.
+Not all LGBT people feel connected and supported at this time of year.
 You could make someone’s day by picking up the phone for a quick check-in.
-I know we said no more Zoom… but go on — it’s Christmas!
+I know we said no more Zoom hangouts… but go on — it’s Christmas!

-If you or someone you know would like support over the holidays, contact QLife on 1800 184 527 or access their live webchat for LGBT peer support and referral.
-This service is for people wanting to talk about a range of issues such as sexuality, identity, gender, bodies, feelings or relationships.
-QLife and partners operate during specific times — for out of hours support, contact Lifeline on 13 11 14.
+If you or someone you know would like support over the holidays, contact QLife on 1800 184 527 or access their live web chat for LGBT peer support.
+This service is for people wanting to talk through various issues such as sexuality, identity, gender, bodies, feelings or relationships.
+QLife and partners operate during specific times — for out-of-hours support, contact Lifeline on 13 11 14.